Lyfebloc/lb-sdk-core/README.md

-# lb-sdk-core
+# dmm-sdk-core
-core elements required by Lyfebloc
+core elements required by both v1 and v2 sdk